-Section 9795.2(a)(1) provided: "Offenders and sexually violent predators shall be required to register all current residences or intended residences with the [PSP] upon release from incarceration, upon parole from a state or county correctional institution, or upon the commencement of a sentence of intermediate punishment^[11] or probation."
-Formerly 42 Pa.C.S. § 9795.2(a)(1) (2000).
+The point in time at which registration would begin was contained in a separate section of Megan's Law II, Section 9795.2, titled "Registration Procedures and Applicability."
+Former 42 Pa.C.S. § 9795.2.
+Section 9795.2(a)(1) provided: "Offenders and sexually violent predators shall be required to register all current residences or intended residences with the [PSP] upon release from incarceration, upon parole from a state or county correctional institution, or upon the commencement of a sentence of intermediate punishment^[8] or probation."
+Former 42 Pa.C.S. § 9795.2(a)(1) (2000).